tsedio/tsed/docs/tutorials/oidc.md

 To start, we have to create the `Interactions` controller which will be responsible to run all of our future custom interactions.

-In your controllers directory, create the `oidc/InteractionsCtrl.ts` file and copy the following code:
+In your controller's directory, create the `oidc/InteractionsCtrl.ts` file and copy the following code:

-<<< @/../packages/oidc-provider/test/app/controllers/oidc/InteractionsCtrl.ts
+<<< @/../packages/security/oidc-provider/test/app/controllers/oidc/InteractionsCtrl.ts

 ::: tip Note
 The controller Interactions exposes the routes to display any interaction.
 Here we expose the route GET `/interation/:uid`